umich-vci/terraform-provider-rhsm/docs/index.md

----
-layout: "rhsm"
-page_title: "Provider: RHSM"
-sidebar_current: "docs-rhsm-index"
-description: |-
-  The Red Hat Subscription Manager (RHSM) provider is used to interact with Red Hat Subscription Manager.
+# Red Hat Subscription Manager Provider
----

-# Satellite Provider

  The Red Hat Subscription Manager (RHSM) provider is used to interact with Red Hat Subscription Manager.